jouets dans le grenier

 Dad (Joseph Aurila Johnson Sr) deserves some separate mention.
 A Lithuanian immigrant and the eldest of 11 children from some downstate coal-mining community (other Aurilas are typically found in Pennsylvania), he had by now morphed into an avid junker.
 He soon filled most of his tenement’s basements (from under the street to the alley) with auction-procured booty.
 Where there was no room in the building, nor any garage behind it, he would simply build a shed to house it, on adjacent land he had no particular title to.
 Incensed in wartime at the OPA’s rent controls, he mounted something called the Rooming House Association, fueled with text created on the one ton Line-o-type machine he had assembled in his bedroom.
 Also a prodigious enthusiast for processing in the Speed Graphic black & white photography of the day, some of those skills went to filling his newsletter with pictures of wasted OPA housing, while his remaining cineamagraphic energy went to creating “girlie” art for the lads overseas.
 And rather than let his models go to waste, he ran a call girl syndicate eventually noticed in headlines by the Chicago Tribune.
 His artistic talents would eventually turn to the production and distribution of gilded plaster McArthur busts (in three sizes), ready in plenty of time for the General’s recall from Korea.

 A year after my maternal grandmother died in 1952 - alone on some cold steel bed in the County Hospital - my parents divorced and my mother and I gave up our life on the reservation.
 Dad’s fortunes soon declined, and he lost everything.
-Johnson pere came by my high school once in my Senior year, looking for me to change paternal allegiance, which I declined.
-Years later I saw him from a bus – pipe and tamashanter - on the street in Uptown, but he would be gone before I could get back to the spot.
+Johnson pere came by my high school once in my Senior year (1954), looking for me to change paternal allegiance, which I declined.
+Years later I saw him from a bus – pipe and tamashanter - on the street in Uptown, but he would be gone before I could get back to the spot where I had seen him.
 It’s a mystery how he might have done it, but it would be nice to think I might someday find him in Saint Casmir’s Cemetery, where all my maternal relatives are buried.

 My mother’s early life and habits were of course rather different.
 She was raised as an only child on Chicago’s South Side by her father (also) Joseph (who died a year before I was born) and mother Margaret.
 All three were born in Lithuania, immigrating here just before WWI.
 This Joe apparently worked most of his life here in the Illinois Central RR yards, retiring eventually to own a neighborhood bar.
 My mother’s public school education included formal training in the Lithuanian language, where of course it was also spoken in her home.
 (In fact, my grandmother never really learned to speak English).
 By the time I was on the scene, Margaret was living with Joe’s Irish RR friend Bill Pickett, and their modest apartment on Chicago’s far South Side was a welcome “country” retreat for my mother and me during and just before my grammar school years.
 Since our food allowance was a dollar-something a day (1940’s prices), my mother usually took extra employment stuffing envelopes – her only known occasional occupation up to and including the day she died.